-Included in professional fees above are amounts charged by the Group's auditors are shown exclusive if VAT are as follows:
+Included in professional fees above are amounts charged by the Group's auditors are shown inclusive of VAT are as follows:

-2022 2021
+2023 2022

 £'000 £'000

 Statutory audit fees

-Fees payable for the statutory audit of the Group 350 303
+Fees payable for the statutory audit of the Group 493 420

-Total audit fees 350 303
+Total audit fees included in professional fees 493 420

 There were no non-audit fees during the current and preceding year.
+Audit fees are borne by Equals Group PLC.